-Likewise, your attention to detail may make you incredibly useful at problem solving.
+Likewise, your attention to detail may make you incredibly successful at problem solving.

-Currently, there is no specific test that can diagnose Asperger syndrome in adults.
+Currently, there’s no specific test that can diagnose Asperger syndrome in adults.
 There are no current diagnostic criteria for Asperger syndrome in adults either.

 Autism spectrum disorders are usually diagnosed in early childhood.
-It’s very unusual for you to reach adulthood without an autism diagnosis if you show signs or symptoms.
+It’s becoming less common for you to reach adulthood without an autism diagnosis if you show signs or symptoms.
 However, it’s not impossible.

-If you believe you have autism spectrum disorder, discuss your symptoms with your doctor.
-You may be preferred to a specialist, such as a psychologist or psychiatrist, who can assess your behaviors and symptoms and help determine if you do indeed have AS or another ASD.
+If you believe you have autism spectrum disorder, discuss your symptoms with your healthcare provider.
+You may be referred to a specialist, such as a psychologist or psychiatrist, who can assess your behaviors and symptoms, and help determine if you have AS or another ASD.

 - Social observations.
-Your doctor may ask you about your social life.
+Your healthcare provider may ask you about your social life.
 They want to assess your social skills and your interactions with others.
-This can help them gauge how significantly your symptoms impact this area of your life.
+This can help them gauge how significantly your symptoms affect this area of your life.

 - Physical issues.
-Your doctor will want to rule out possible underlying health conditions that could account for your symptoms.
+Your healthcare provider will want to rule out possible underlying health conditions that could account for your symptoms.

 - Other conditions.
 People with AS frequently experience anxiety, depression, and hyperactivity.
 In fact, AS may be misdiagnosed as one of these conditions.
-When a trained specialist is able to examine you, however, you may receive a proper diagnosis.
+When a trained specialist is able to examine you, however, it’s more likely you’ll receive a proper diagnosis.

 Is Asperger’s still a diagnosis?

 Asperger syndrome is no longer included in the new edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-If you have Asperger syndrome, your doctor may still use the term Asperger syndrome or Asperger’s.
+If you have Asperger syndrome, your healthcare provider may still use the term Asperger syndrome or Asperger’s.
 However, your diagnosis will be autism spectrum disorder.

 - Speech therapy.
 A speech pathologist can work with you to learn voice control and modulation.